 - Dollop big spoonfuls of the mashed potatoes onto the top of the meat and spread out evenly beginning with the edges.
-This seals in the juices from bubbling up over the potatoes.
+This helps seal the juices from bubbling up over the potatoes.

-- Instead of mozzarella cheese for the mashed potatoes, you might use goat cheese, feta, or cheddar cheese.
+- Instead of mozzarella cheese for the mashed potatoes, you might use goat cheese, feta, gruyere, or cheddar cheese.
 Since all of these cheese are more flavorful, you might start with 1/2 a cup, taste, then add more if needed.